A set of letters or numbers representing the geographic location of a point in the plane of the Earth.

 If your company simply needs geocoding for marketing purposes, then RATA's Market-Grade (Bulk/Centroid) geocoding services are the affordable option.
 Market-Grade processing is used for business applications that do not require highly accurate or 100% complete address matching.
 All address files received for Market-Grade geocoding are processed through our top geocoding data source to provide the best single pass geocode result possible.

-RATA's Standard Bulk geocoding service utilizes four of our seven address matching engines.
-For an additional fee, RATA offers Enhanced Bulk processing that includes one additional address matching routine that will typically improve the composite file match rate but may reduce the overall file accuracy level.
+RATA's Standard Bulk geocoding service utilizes three of our seven address matching engines.
+For an additional fee, RATA offers Enhanced Market-Grade processing that includes one additional address matching routine that will typically improve the composite file match rate and the overall file accuracy level.

 Typical users of Market-Grade geocoding are companies interested in targeting certain areas for business opportunities using demographic qualities associated with geocoding results.